-Is bike riding better for you than walking when it comes to weighing up the best ways to stay active and healthy?
+When it comes to weighing up the best ways to stay active and healthy, many people ask whether bike riding is better for you than walking.
 Both are highly accessible forms of exercise and can be done on a low budget (or on no budget at all if you’re walking).
-However, you might be wondering; which one provides a better workout?
+However, you might be wondering which one provides a better workout.
 Can one form of exercise result in more significant weight loss?
 And which one is better for you in the long-term?

 Cycling vs walking: Which is a better workout?